Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 forward, in either case threatening your knight with their queenside bishop right off the bat.

+In antichess (also known as "losing chess"), Black is likely to respond to this opening with 1. ... g5.
+Since capture is mandatory in antichess, White must then play 2.
+Nxg5.

 #### Sicilian defense, brick variation

 1. Nh3 c5